andrewstreater/gacha-village/README.md

-## Welcome to the Gatcha Village wiki!
+## Welcome to the Gacha Village wiki!
 ### Items
 * Users should be able to view all Items.
 * Users should be able to upload Items for trade.